Kiisaa/MAD/README.md

 # MAD
-Some functions to help with math for data analisis...
+Some functions to help with math for data analysis...

 Note that all the results are approximated to 2 digits after decimal point.